Bridgy Fed

 ValueError – eg if ActivityPub doesn’t own to_user_id

-classmethod verify_signature(activity)[source]
+classmethod authed_user_for_request(log_level=10)[source]

 Verifies the current request’s HTTP Signature.
+Logs details of the result.

 https://swicg.github.io/activitypub-http-signature/